 We have been making this southern red potato salad recipe for almost 20 years!
 It is a family favorite and always complimented at parties.

-This easy southern potato salad starts with a creamy dressing with mayonnaise, yellow mustard, pickle juice, salt, pepper, and a little sugar.
-A tasty balance of creaminess, tang, and savor.
+Here is a simple recipe for Southern-style potato salad with egg.
+The creamy dressing is made with mayonnaise, yellow mustard, pickle juice, salt, pepper, and a touch of sugar.
+It strikes a delicious balance between creaminess, tanginess, and savory flavors.
+Enjoy!

 Ingredients

-Green olives – (optional) Okay, we already have the mustard and pickles, but green olives are so yummy in potato salad.
+• Green olives – (optional) We already have the mustard and pickles, but green olives are so yummy in potato salad.
 Add whole or chop.

 1. Place eggs in a small pot of water with salt.
 Boil, cool, peel, and chop the eggs.